arc-Smith/salesWebsite/README.md

 ## View the Project

-You can view the live project and explore the code by visiting its GitHub Pages site:
+You can view the live project by visiting its GitHub Pages site:

 https://arc-smith.github.io/salesWebsite/